folio-org/folio-ansible/doc/index.md

     $ sudo journalctl -u stripes -f

-### Viewing the Okapi log on the `dev` box

-On the `dev` box, Okapi is deployed as a Docker container.
-You can use the Docker tools to look at the log.
-First log into the box with `vagrant ssh dev`, then:

-    $ docker logs okapi

 ### Some recent Vagrant versions have non-working `curl`

 On macOS at least, there is an issue with Vagrant v1.8.7